 1. Disturbances in sleep patterns

-Sleep disturbances is often a symptom of more serious mental illnesses.
-Changes in patterns of sleep often is a cause of mental disorders.
+Sleep problem is one of the major warning signs of mental illness.
+Sleep disturbances are often a symptom of more serious mental illnesses.
+Changes in patterns of sleep often are a cause of mental disorders.

-Many mental disorders have sleep disorders as a comorbid symptom.
+Many mental disorders have sleep disorders as comorbid symptoms.
 On an estimated scale, 40% of insomnia patients and over 45% of hypersomnia patients have a psychiatric condition.

 Many people with degraded mental health report that the sleep they have are not restorative in nature – they do not wake up feeling fresh and energetic.
 They either find it difficult to fall asleep, get fragmented sleep, or wake up too early.
 Either way, they get up tired and groggy.